 This Card: The Essentials

 One of the most important things to consider when applying for the American Express Platinum Card is the fact that it is a charge card, not a credit card.
 That means it has no pre-set spending limit, as long as you repay the entire balance each month.
 So, to make the most of this card, you need to spend only what you can pay back, with up to 44 cash flow days to pay.

 It’s also worth noting that just because you have no pre-set spending limit does not mean you have access to unlimited spending.
 Your purchases will be approved based on a variety of factors, such as your current spending patterns and your payment history, your credit records, and any financial resources known to American Express.

 Simply packed with features, the American Express Platinum Card is the ideal card for frequent travellers who spend big – and who want to earn big rewards in return.
 Allowing you to transfer points to a number of popular frequent flyer programs, the card offers plenty of redemption options, as well as a high earn rate.
-You can benefit from 80,000 bonus Membership Rewards points as a new cardholder, while also enjoying a magnificent selection of features and extras, with a hard focus on travel.
+You can benefit from up to 150,000 bonus Membership Rewards points as a new cardholder, while also enjoying a magnificent selection of features and extras, with a hard focus on travel.